H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 At the gateway level, BBB participation is exposed through dedicated routes that make the barrier’s role explicit.
 The main academic gateway (`ms_jarvis_main_gateway.py`) defines a `/truth/filter` endpoint that accepts user text as form data, POSTs it to `http://localhost:8016/filter`, and returns the BBB JSON result or a default “verified with score 0.95” response if the service is unavailable, effectively making BBB the policy enforcement point for truth filtering.

 The secured swagger gateway adds a higher‑level `/truth/validate` endpoint under a “Truth Filter” tag, returning a structured assessment (statement, `valid`, `confidence`, and `reasoning`) and demonstrating how external tools can query the system’s self‑declared truth stance without directly touching internal stores.
+This design echoes general guidance on AI accountability and external audit interfaces, such as Raji et al. (https://arxiv.org/abs/2001.00973).

 ---